 People are delaying retirement and sticking with their group insurance due to a range of factors, including:

+According to data from the Pew Research Center, retirement among older Americans increased during the early part of the pandemic to more than 50% of people 55 and older.
 A key reason cited for this is that, unlike in the years following the Great Recession, the value of assets — property and housing assets in particular — significantly rose.
 Keeping an eye on the housing market and stock market could offer insight into other trends ahead with this demographic.
 Housing experts have varied opinions on exactly what the future will bring, but a believed leveling out of inflation, improvements to supply chain issues, and a likely increase in new construction in the coming years will have an impact on retirement plans for a large percentage of the population moving forward.